amalgama-digital/docs.wavesplatform/docs/en/keep-in-touch/metamask.md

 In an [Exchange transaction](/en/blockchain/transaction-type/exchange-transaction) one of the orders (or both) may have an ECDSA signature.
 ECDSA signatures are only supported on version 4 orders.

+1. The app calls the `signOrder()` function of ProviderMetamask passing order parameters.

+    * Asset IDs should be specified in Waves format: 32 bytes in base58; for WAVES, asset ID should be `WAVES`.
+    * `senderPublicKey` must be omitted.

-1. An exchange UI passes an order to MetaMask as a data structure according to [EIP-712](https://eips.ethereum.org/EIPS/eip-712).
+2. ProviderMetamask passes an order to MetaMask as a data structure according to [EIP-712](https://eips.ethereum.org/EIPS/eip-712).
-2. MetaMask opens a window where the user can see order details, confirm it or reject.
+3. MetaMask opens a window where the user can see order details, confirm it or reject.
-3. MetaMask returns the ECDSA signature for this data structure.
+4. MetaMask returns the ECDSA signature for this data structure.
-4. The exchange UI passes the signed order to the matcher.
+5. The app passes the signed order to the matcher.
-5. The matcher executes orders and creates Exchange transactions.
+6. The matcher executes orders and creates Exchange transactions.

 ## Support in Ride